- Tour Bilbao's historic center and visit the Guggenheim Museum

-Day 1: Welcome to Bilbao - Food & City Tour
+Day 1: Arrive in Bilbao, Food & City Tour

-On this walking tour, you'll visit the city's historic Casco Viejo ("old quarter").
-Bilbao is located near the estuary of the River Nervión, and the Casco Viejo is right on the waterfront.
-This is a pedestrian area filled with colorful old buildings, cafés, bars, markets, and boutiques.
+On this walking tour, you'll visit the city's historic Casco Antiguo (Old Quarter).
+Bilbao is located near the estuary of the Nervión River, and the Casco Antiguo is right on the waterfront.
+This pedestrian area is filled with colorful old buildings, cafés, bars, markets, and boutiques.

-In the heart of Casco Viejo, in fact, are Las Siete Calles, the original "seven streets" of the city, which date back to the 1400s.
-As you stroll the cobbled streets, you'll visit emblematic buildings such as the 14th-century Bilbao Cathedral, the Plaza Nueva (New Square), the 16th-century Church of Saint Anthony and the Mercado de la Ribera (Seaside Market), the largest covered market in Europe.
+In the heart of Casco Antiguo are Las Siete Calles, the original "seven streets" of the city, which date back to the 1400s.
+As you stroll the cobbled streets, you'll visit emblematic buildings such as the 14th-century Bilbao Cathedral, the Plaza Nueva (New Square), the 16th-century Church of Saint Anthony, and the Mercado de la Ribera (Seaside Market), the largest covered market in Europe.

-The old quarter is also the best place to indulge in the local cuisine.
-The Basque region is known for a type of tapas called pintxos (pronounced "peenchos").
-Many bars, cafés, and restaurants in Casco Viejo serve some version of these bite-sized delicacies, and they're best paired with a glass of txakoli, the local white wine.
-This tour includes tastings of both the food and wine in Bilbao's old quarter.
+The Old Quarter is also the best place to indulge in the local cuisine.
+The Basque region is known for tapas called pintxos.
+Many bars, cafés, and restaurants in Casco Antiguo serve some version of these bite-sized delicacies, and they're best paired with a glass of txakoli, the local white wine.

 Day 2: Guggenheim Museum Tour

-In the morning you'll leave Bilbao for San Sebastian.
-While it's only an hour drive from one city to the other, the Basque coast is too stunning to rush.
-We've therefore turned this journey into a full-day tour that begins when you meet a personal driver/guide and head off from Bilbao for the wild Cantabrian Coast.
+In the morning, you'll leave Bilbao for San Sebastián.
+While it's only an hour's drive from one city to the other, the Basque coast is too stunning to rush.
+Start your full-day tour by meeting your driver/guide and head off from Bilbao for the wild Cantabrian Coast.

-At the edge of Old Town is the iconic San Sebastian City Hall.
-Constructed in 1887, it used to be the Gran Casino during the Belle Époque period until it was closed in 1924.
+At the edge of Old Town is the iconic San Sebastián City Hall.
+Constructed in 1887, it was the Gran Casino during the Belle Époque period until it was closed in 1924.
 The building still overlooks the bay, where an elegant promenade with railings and street lamps runs along the crescent-shaped La Concha Beach.

 It's time to say farewell to Spain!
-Depending on the time of your flight or train reservation, squeeze in one more morning of sight-seeing, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on the time of your flight or train reservation, squeeze in one more morning of sightseeing, perhaps picking up some last-minute souvenirs.
+At the designated time, you'll be picked up at your hotel and transferred to the airport or rail station for your departure onward.